-Because Figure 7 depicts wage trends for full-time, full-year workers, it tends to obscure wage developments lower in earnings distribution, where a larger share of workers is part-time or part-year.
-To capture these developments, we apply the May/ORG CPS log hourly wage samples for years 1973 through 2009 (i.e., all available years) to plot in Figure 8 corresponding trends in real indexed hourly wages of all employed workers at the 10th, 50th, and 90th percentiles.
+Because Fig. 7 depicts wage trends for full-time, full-year workers, it tends to obscure wage developments lower in the earnings distribution, where a larger share of workers are part-time or part-year.
+To capture these developments, we apply the May/ORG CPS log hourly wage samples for years 1973 through 2009 (i.e., all available years) to plot in Fig. 8 the corresponding trends in real indexed hourly wages of all employed workers at the 10th, 50th, and 90th percentiles.
 Due to the relatively small size of the May sample, we pool three years of data at each point to increase precision (e.g., plotted year 1974 uses data from 1973, 1974 and 1975).

-The additional fact revealed by Figure 8 is that downward movements at the 10th percentile are far more pronounced in the hourly wage distribution than in the full-time weekly data.
+The additional fact revealed by Fig. 8 is that downward movements at the 10th percentile are far more pronounced in the hourly wage distribution than in the full-time weekly data.
 For example, the weekly data show no decline in the female 10th percentile between 1979 and 1986, whereas the hourly wage data show a fall of 10 log points in this period.
-Similarly, the modest closing of the 50/10 earnings gap after 1995 seen in the full-time, full-year sample is revealed as a sharp reversal of the 1980s expansion of 50/10 wage inequality in the full hourly distribution.
-Thus, the monotone expansion in the 1980s of wage inequality in the top and bottom halves of the distribution became notably non-monotone during the subsequent two decades.
+Similarly, the modest closing of the 50/10 earnings gap after 1995 seen in